Last & Always

 Horses are prey animals, which means their natural instinct is to always be on the lookout for predators.
 Horses value two things above all else: Their next meal, and survival.
 While typically docile, their size, speed and singular focus make them exceedingly dangerous.
 Always be aware of your proximity to a horse, and never take for granted your safety.
 Nothing is more dangerous than a horse trying to get to food.

 To maintain safety around horses, think of them as giant toddlers.
-If there’s even the remotest possibility they could get into something, they will get into it.
+If there’s even the remotest possibility that they could get into something, they will get into it.
 Our horses are literally trouble magnets.

 Approaching a Horse